mmausambi/idea-120-responses-mmausambi/README.md

 ### We walk ###

 Heavy, thick, impenetrable, the air hangs over the forest trees. <br />
-We step, step, step, one foot in front of the other, thousands of us, millions of us, or maybe more?<br />
+We step, step, step, one foot in front of the other, hundreds of us, thousands of us, or maybe more?<br />
 There's food here, some sweet, juice dripping down our sticky fingers, <br />
 others bitter, making our stomaches ache and ache and ache.<br />
 Still, we walk.<br />